Dr Paula Booth

 Paula Booth is a lecturer in the School of Psychology.
-She is the module leader for Applied Child Psychology.
-Her research interests are focused on how attitudes influence food and drink consumption and how nutrition has an effect on cognitive performance.
+She is the module leader for Applied Child Psychology and the Deputy Programme leader for BSc Child Psychology.
+Her research interests are focused on how attitudes influence food and drink consumption and how hydration has an effect on cognitive performance.

 Paula worked as a Research Fellow at the London South Bank University before returning to UEL in February 2017 as a lecturer.